Shortis and Simpson: Moya Simpson

 Moya Simpson OAM was born in 1948 in Twickenham, England and migrated to Australia in 1978.
 In February 1987, she was a member of Je Ne Sais Choir, along with Mara Kiek and Jarnie Birmingham.
 That choir backed Margret RoadKnight on her tour of Australia, supporting Frankie Armstrong.
-By October 1993 RoadKnight's backing group were renamed as Girls in Your Town and were touring Australia.
+By October 1993 Road Knight's backing group were renamed as Girls in Your Town and were touring Australia.
 According to The Canberra Times' Michael Foster, the a cappella quartet sang "songs of the '50s and '60s along with gospel, jazz, drinking, and barbershop songs and African chants."
-In April 1994, Simpson backed RoadKnight's solo performances with Shortis on piano.
+In April 1994, Simpson backed Road Knight's solo performances with Shortis on piano.

 In July 1994, Simpson told Graham McDonald of The Canberra Times that she had been working on Close Your Eyes and Think of England, a theatre show which highlights "English women singers who have at one time or another performed in Australia.
-It ranges from Marie Lloyd through Gracie Fields and Vera Lynn to Cilia Black... [and] tries to get across the spirit of those women, combining songs and anecdotes rather than simply be an impersonation."
+It ranges from Marie Lloyd through Gracie Fields and Vera Lynn to Celia Black... [and] tries to get across the spirit of those women, combining songs and anecdotes rather than simply be an impersonation."

 Simpson directs choirs, leads singing workshops for all ages and abilities, and performs solo as both a singer and actor.

 In 1998, Moya Simpson established two choirs: the 50-to-70 strong community choir Worldly Goods and a smaller, specialized Balkan and Eastern European group, Can Belto.
 Simpson directs Worldly Goods performances at festivals, in large community arts projects, at national institutions, conferences, and official dinners and at their own concerts.
 In 2002, the choir was invited to represent the ACT at the Bendigo Gospel Music Festival.
 Subsequently, they performed a Beatles tribute, singing out the influence of Georgian harmonies, John, Paul, Ringo and Georgia, at the National Multicultural Festival in Canberra and at Hobart's Festival of Voices 2007.